nlam1170/CS4395_Repo/README.md

 My narrative doc for this assignment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment5/narrative.pdf)

 ## Assignment 6
-My code this assingment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment6/run.py)
+My code for this assignment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment6/run.py)

 My report for this assignment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment6/report.docx)

+## Assignment 7
+My answers doc for this assignment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment7/assignment7.docx)

+## Assignment 8
+My code for this assignment can be viewed [here]